 Deferred action is a discretionary determination to defer a removal action of an individual as an act of prosecutorial discretion.
 Further, deferred action under DACA does not confer legal status upon an individual and may be terminated at any time, with or without a Notice of Intent to Terminate, at DHS’s discretion.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for the DACA application (Form I-821D, I-765, I-765WS), Green Card Renewal (Form I-90), the Citizenship Application (Form N-400), and several other popular forms.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
+We provide support for the DACA application (Form I-821D, I-765, I-765WS), Adjustment of Status Application (Form I-485), and several other popular forms.